kimnetics/winston-newrelic-agent-transport/README.md

 export default logger
 ```

-The example logger code produces a lean log entry in the New Relic Logs list that looks like this:
+The example logger code is used to produce a lean log entry in the New Relic Logs list that looks like this:
 </br>
 </br>
 <img src="README-log-entry.png">